twofist/BackPack-System-VRChat-Udon/Assets/BackPack Stuff/README.md

 ## Backpack system for vrchat sdk3.0 worlds

 this is a Backpack system for vrchat, synced for late joiners!
+- world creator can choose the items sprite, name, and weight incase they want to slow down the player the more items they have in their backpack
-players can Attach one backpack on their back and only the attached player can remove it
+- players can Attach one backpack on their back and only the attached player can remove it
-players can attach a backpack to another player when not already having a backpack attached
+- players can attach a backpack to another player when not already having a backpack attached
-everyone can open the backpack and take out items that are stored
+- everyone can open the backpack and take out items that are stored
-everyone can pick up a backpack and move it around
+- everyone can pick up a backpack and move it around

 # Make sure UdonSharp compiler is enabled for your project!